 1 Engagement Assessment A review of your current content, platforms, and the engagement scores on each.
 Output: An understanding of what is working and what isn't working for you on your social media profiles.
 2 Competitor Assessment An assessment of your competitors on social media.
 What they're doing, where they're doing it, what's working for them and what isn't.
 Output: The landscape in your industry on social media along with any opportunities that exist.
-3 Platform & Content Plan Based on a review of your existing presence, a plan for what platforms you should be on and what content should be posted on each.
+3 Platform & Content Plan platforms you should be on and what content should be posted on each.
 Output: The blueprint for what platforms you should engage on and the content you should publish on each.
 4 Audience Plan A deep dive on your target audience, identifying where they are most active and most engaged.